ozieblo-michal/vitefast/README.md

 - **Robust**: Get production-ready code.
 With automatic interactive documentation.

 ### Advantages of Using Alpine Images for Ubuntu and Postgres :mount_fuji:
-The use of Alpine Linux images for our Ubuntu and Postgres containers provides substantial benefits, particularly in terms of efficiency and security.
-Alpine Linux is renowned for its minimalistic size, which results in significantly lighter and faster containers.
-This not only reduces the time taken for image downloads and deployments but also lessens the resource consumption, making it ideal for environments with limited resources.
-Furthermore, Alpine's minimalistic nature means fewer components are susceptible to vulnerabilities, enhancing the overall security of the containers.
+Alpine was renowned for its minimalistic size, which results in lighter and faster containers.
+It reduces the download and deployment time, but also lessens the resource consumption.
+It makes it ideal for environments with limited resources.
+Alpine's minimalistic nature means also fewer components susceptible to vulnerabilities, enhancing the security of the containers.
 This makes Alpine an excellent choice for streamlined, secure, and efficient containerized applications.

 ### AWS RDS Postgres vs. Containerized Postgres :grey_question: